noseka1/openshift-airflow-helm/README.md

 1. Configured KubernetesExecutor
 2. Airflow pods run with SCC anyuid
-3. PostgreSQL configuration is fixed to work on OpenShift
+3. PostgreSQL configured to run on OpenShift
 4. Edge-terminated TLS route is created for accessing the Airflow dashboard

 ## Deploying Airflow